 Click the Add New... button in the top right of the Dashboard to quickly create a new user, group, or application.
 You can also click the navigation link on the left for the type of object you want to create.

 Click on your name in the upper-right corner to access your administrator account action menu.
-Edit Profile lets you change the name associated with your administrator login, reset your password for the Admin Panel, update your secondary authentication phone number, and activate Duo Mobile for Admin Panel login.
+Click Edit Profile to change the name associated with your administrator login, reset your password for the Admin Panel, update your secondary authentication phone number or add a passkey, and activate Duo Mobile for Admin Panel login.
 You can also click Log Out on this menu to end your Duo administrator session.
 You'll be logged out of the Admin Panel automatically after 60 minutes of inactivity.

 Manage or view different object types by clicking the links on the left side of the Admin Panel.
 You may be shown a subset of these links, depending on your assigned administrative role.